 Histologic types of chondrosarcoma include:

-Why is this important?
 The histologic type of chondrosarcoma is important because it is used to determine the tumour grade (see Histologic grade below).
-Some types of chondrosarcoma, such as the mesenchymal and dedifferentiated types, are always given a higher grade and are associated with worse prognosis.
+Some types of chondrosarcoma, such as the mesenchymal and dedifferentiated types, are always given a higher grade and are associated with a worse prognosis.

 However, some histologic types are always given the same grade.
 For example, clear cell chondrosarcoma is always a grade 1 (low grade) tumour.
 In contrast, mesenchymal and dedifferentiated chondrosarcomas are always grade 3 (high grade).